 top of page

-My current projects analyze the role of polarization, populism, political dissent, and honesty in American civic life, especially in light of political rancor, conspiracy theories, and fake news.
+My current projects analyze the role of polarization, populism, political dissent, and truth in American civic life, especially in light of political rancor and shifts toward authoritarianism.
 I am envisioning improved citizenship education that better enables students to navigate political divides and to more effectively engage in civic inquiry to solve social and political problems.

 bottom of page